 - From December to April, during the dry season, you might want to visit the south of the country: Bahia Drake and Golfito are our favorite places.

 Here are short descriptions of the different fishing techniques that you can practice in Costa Rica.
-We insist that you respect the “Catch and Release” policy at all times.
+We insist that you respect a “Catch and Release” policy at all times.

 This fishing technique consists of casting a lure or bait into the surf while standing on the shoreline.
 This technique works best in turbulent waters, when the sea is rough (at night or at sunrise or sunset) and when you use shellfish from the area as bait.